prashantgawali/helloprashant/TREC-2014-Track-Guidelines.md

 ### 3. Temporally-Anchored Ad Hoc Search Task

 The ad hoc search task is the same as in 2013.
 Each topic consists of a query *Q* and a time *t*.
 The system's task is to return a list relevant tweets up until time *t*.
 Novelty and redundancy are not considered for this task.
-Note that you can choose to participate in this task *only* (and not participate in the TTG task).
+You can choose to participate in this task only and not participate in the TTG task.

 Each run should consist of up to 1000 results, where each result must refer to a tweet that is published prior to and including the query time defined by the topic.
 Evaluation will then be conducted by standard IR effectiveness measures.
 The official metric we will use is mean average precision, but we will report other standard metrics such as R-precision and precision at rank 30.